 Back in mid-February, I conducted a workshop with a client in the capital goods/medical technology sector, where we analyzed and discussed the company's extensive product range against the backdrop of its strong brand and active markets.
 We examined direct and B2B sales activities, as well as its own social media activities in comparison to the competition.
 One important question was "How is the company perceived in the market?"
-I addressed and presented this in advance.
-We also reviewed the USPs together and developed suggestions for adaptation.
+I addressed and presented in advance.
+Furthermore, we reviewed the USPs together and developed suggestions for adaptation.
 For me, it was a very exciting and interesting day with detailed insights into the company and its sales activities.
 The workshop was rounded off by feedback from the sales management (although we agreed that I would not mention the company name): "Hello Torsten, thank you again for the great workshop and your email with the presentation and additional information.
 Each of us learned something from it.
 We should definitely continue this..."
-Call now

 News